New Undergraduate Students► Resources and FAQ

 Q: I have questions about registration to GEOG courses, or about my program.
 Who can I talk to?

-A: When/if in doubt, email your questions to the Geography Program Advisor Ms Michelle Maillet at advisor.geog [at] mcgill.ca, or ask her to book a telephone or Zoom appointment to go over your questions together.
+A: When/if in doubt, email your questions to the Geography Program Advisor Ms Michelle Maillet at advisor.geog [at] mcgill.ca, drop by her office during office hours or book a virtual appointment with her to go over your questions together.
 Michelle is responsible for all undergraduate programs that fall under the Department of Geography (including majors, minors, honours, joint honours, and Interfaculty programs).
 She holds a wealth of knowledge about navigating the McGill bureaucracy and can help you be strategic with your undergraduate studies.
 Do not hesitate to contact her for any Geography-related or general questions that you may have.
 If she is not the right person to answer your question, she can connect you with the appropriate people/office.

-For general registration issues, you may also contact our Undergraduate Coordinator Ms June Connolly at undergrad.geog [at] mcgill.ca for assistance.
+For general registration issues, you may also contact our Undergraduate Coordinator at undergrad.geog [at] mcgill.ca for assistance.

 An exemption may be granted if you have completed a course at another institution that is equivalent to a McGill course.
 A non-university credit exemption does not give you course credits.
 Rather, it means that you must take another course in the place of the one for which you receive the exemption.
 Your advisor.geog [at] mcgill.ca (program advisor) can help identify suitable alternatives.